 The digital world is something no one can escape any longer.
-From the increase in people utilizing mobile devices-both cell phones and computers- to people wanting (and expecting) instant results, having an online presence is no longer a choice, it is a necessity.
+From the increase in people utilizing mobile devices-both cell phones and computers — to people wanting (and expecting) instant results, having an online presence is no longer a choice, it is a necessity.
+On top if it, a great web design is also key.

 The Roman Catholic Church is the biggest Christian denomination in the United States, one that has continued to grow, however many Catholic parishes appear to be living in the dark ages based upon their websites.

-We did an extensive review to find the top 10 best Catholic Parish websites.
+We’ve also done an extensive review to find the most popular Catholic Church websites.
 These sites should serve as a guide for other parishes to move from the dark ages into the modern times of technology!

-The winners of the top 10 Catholic Parish websites
+The winners of the best designed Catholic parish websites

 …all excel in regards to presentation, critical information, and navigation.